-September in New England means it’s almost fall foliage season!
+New England’s famed fall foliage season will be here before you know it!
 While you’re taking in the last days of warm summer temperatures, it’s the perfect time to start planning a getaway to view the spectacular autumn colors.
-In the northwest corner of Connecticut, we’ll start seeing color at the end of September, and nature’s color show will get more and more vibrant throughout October.
-Here are some of the best places to view fall foliage by foot or by bicycle.
+In the northwest corner of Connecticut, we typically start seeing color the last week of September and nature’s color show will get more and more vibrant throughout October.
+Here are some of the best places to view fall foliage on foot or bicycle.

 Fall Foliage Hikes